cran/minty/README.md

 packages, e.g. `readODS` and `surveytoolbox` for parsing in-memory objects, but those packages do not use the main functions (e.g. `readr::read_delim()`) of `readr`.
-As explained in the README of `readr`, those 1e code will be eventually removed from `readr`. `minty` aims at providing a set of minimal, long-term, and compatible type inferencing and parsing tools for those packages.
+As explained in the README of `readr`, those 1e code will be eventually removed from `readr`.

+`minty` aims at providing a set of minimal, long-term, and compatible type inferencing and parsing tools for those packages.
+You might consider `minty` to be 1.5e parsing engine.

 ## Installation